rotationalio/rotational.io/content/en/blog/2023-12-05-pubsub-101---creating-a-subscriber.md

 description: "In this module you will create a subscriber that reads real-time flight data and trains an online ML model."
 ---

-With the prevalence of LLMs and learning techniques like Retrieval Augmented Generation (RAG), online models have never been more relevant.
-In order to build an online model, you need a subscriber!
-In this module, you will write some Python code that interprets real-time data and builds an adaptive online model.
+With the rise of LLMs and Retrieval Augmented Generation (RAG), online models have never been more relevant.
+Here's how to write some Python code to interpret real-time data and build your own adaptive online model.

 <!--more-->